nicktodd/ml-deployment-workshop/02_xgboost_customerchurn_pipeline.md

 ![CodePipeline Creation](images/create_code_pipeline.png)

 5. Click `Next`, and then at the Source Provider screen, link it to your Git repository like you did in the CodeBuild project.
+Select `master` for the branch name.

 Note the option for the Output artifact format.
 You have a choice of either a zip of the code, or a full Git clone.
 If you wish to access Git attributes such as the Commit ID or any other Git attributes, then you will need to select Git clone.
 For the purposes of what we are doing, the default is sufficient.